ooz/blog/2022/game-analysis-pokemon/README.md

 I personally stopped "buying 'em all" in Gen5 when B2W2 (lame naming btw!) released before I was even done with BW.
 Gen7 and Gen8 have been lackluster.

-Pokemon Legends: Arceus (PLA) is around the corner.
+"Pokemon Legends: Arceus" (PLA) is around the corner.
-Leaks confirm it as a modern (seamless fighting/catching in the world) but unpolished (empty, boring open areas, no interaction) take, a concept game.
+Leaks confirm it as a modern but unpolished experiment.
-Considering BotW released in 2017, Pokemon games are still far from where they could be.

 For me this means: wait, see and stay comfy in Johto: